happyandslow/happyandslow.github.io/_posts/2025-04-25-incremental.md

 Some operations like `sem_filter` and `sem_map` are easier to support incrementally—requiring one LLM inference each.
 Others like `sem_join`, `sem_topk`, and `sem_agg` require maintaining historical state or performing multiple inference requests.
 Whether `sem_agg` supports deletions depends on the language expression (e.g., natural language predicate) used by the user.

 Additionally, the cost of using semantic operators could be high.
-Operators use LLMs to evaluate boolean predicates on input pairs (e.g., `sem_join` takes MxN LLM calls, `sem_topk` takes NlogN).
+Operators use LLMs to evaluate boolean predicates on input pairs (e.g., `sem_join` takes MxN LLM calls, `sem_topk` takes $O(NlogN)$).
 This is cheap and SIMD-friendly in databases but expensive in LLMs.
 This opens optimization avenues:
 - Fine-tune small LLMs/adapters per operator
 - Operator-specific quantization
 - Leverage attention sparsity